02-CPU jobs

 universe = vanilla

-executable = augment_data_cpu.sh
+executable = augment_data_cpu.py

 log = condor_logs/test.log